Virginia slip-and-fall accident attorneys

 When you hit the ground after a slip-and-fall, the brunt of the impact is to your back, neck, and head.
 With forceful falls, particularly on hard surfaces, such as linoleum, tile, or concrete, that impact can lead to serious injuries, such as:

 None of those are minor injuries.
 Each could take months of rest and treatment to fully heal from, and many can leave you with lasting disabilities that have a severe impact on your life.
-After going through a serious slip-and-fall, always seek medical attention – because the shock and adrenaline from the accident may mask your pain or other signs of injury.
+After going through a serious slip-and-fall in Virginia, always seek medical attention – because the shock and adrenaline from the accident may mask your pain or other signs of injury.
 If you have hurt yourself, and someone tries to tell you it was “just a fall,” remember how debilitating these injuries can be.

 Where do most slip-and-falls happen?